Ecobank Ghana

-Ecobank Ghana is a commercial bank in Ghana.
+Ecobank Ghana PLC is a commercial bank in Ghana.
 It is one of the commercial banks licensed by the Bank of Ghana, the national banking regulator.
+In 2022, the bank retained its position as the largest bank in Ghana in the 2023 Ghana Banking Survey by PricewaterhouseCoopers (PwC).
+LIMA Partners also named the bank as the biggest bank by total assets in the Ghana Banking Industry Report.

 Overview

-EBG is a member of the Pan-African Ecobank chain which operates in thirty two (32) countries.
+EBG is a member of the Pan-African Ecobank chain which operates in 32 countries.
 The stock of Ecobank Ghana is listed on the Ghana Stock Exchange, where its shares are traded under the symbol EGH.
 The bank is a fully networked commercial bank in Ghana with branches (total of 77 as of December 2016) in almost all regions of the nation.
+In 2023, the bank introduced two products (asset finance and working capital stream) to help shippers' liquidity challenges.